50 Interesting & Fun Facts About Kentucky State to Discover

 Stalactites and stalagmites inside a cave

-One of the fun facts about Kentucky state is that it is home to a natural wonder
+One of the fun facts about Kentucky state is that it is home to a UNESCO site

-Mammoth Cave National Park is a world wonder
+Mammoth Cave National Park is a UNESCO World Heritage Site

 Kentucky is home to many things.
-Did you know it has one of the 7 natural wonders of the world?
+Did you know it has one of the seven natural wonders of the world?
 Mammoth Cave in the Mammoth Cave National Park is that wonder.

 Thomas Edison called Kentucky home

 Before he became known as the inventor of the lightbulb, Thomas Edison was a young telegraph operator.
-This job brought him to Louisville, Kentucky.
+This job resulted in Thomas Edison living in historic Butchertown in Louisville, Kentucky.

 It was during this time that Edison first became fascinated with inventing things.
-In fact, a large portion of his initial career was spent improving telegraph technology.
+In fact, much of his initial career was spent improving telegraph technology.
 It's possible none of that would have happened had he not lived in Kentucky.

-Kentucky may be considered part of the south today, but during the United States Civil War, it was a border state.
-Since it was neutral, both the Confederacy and the Union worked to gain control of the territory during the war.
+Kentucky may be considered part of the South today, but it was a border state during the United States Civil War.
+Since Kentucky was neutral at the start of the Civil War, both the Confederacy and the Union worked to gain control of the territory during the war.

 Kentuckians fought on both sides of the war initially.
 However, as the battles raged on, the state eventually petitioned to officially join the Union.

 Even if you've never seen a horse race, you've heard of the Kentucky Derby.
-It's the oldest running race in the world and one of the most prestigious.
+It's the US' longest-running sporting event, having begun in 1875, and is also one of the most prestigious.
 Due to its notoriety, visitors worldwide flock to Kentucky during Derby Weekend.

 The state takes so much pride in the derby that the thoroughbred horse was named a Kentucky state animal; the state declared in 1996 that the thoroughbred would be the Kentucky state horse.